-- Tutor Pastoral Support Plan
+- 1. Tutor Pastoral Support Plan

-- Progress Leader Pastoral Support Plan
+- 2. Progress Leader Pastoral Support Plan

-- Senior Leadership Team Pastoral Support Plan
+- 3. Senior Leadership Team Pastoral Support Plan

-- SLT/SENDCo Review of provision
+- 4. SLT/SENDCo Review of provision

-- Alternative Curriculum Provision provided at Life Centre/Abbey View
+- 5. Alternative Curriculum Provision provided at Life Centre/Abbey View

-- Managed Move
+- 6. Managed Move

-As well as these documents and processes, students will be supported by several different strategies that will be monitored by the Head of Year or a Senior Leader.
+As well as these documents and processes, students will be supported by several different strategies that will be monitored by the Progress Leader or a Senior Leader.

 At all levels, the students will have the support needed to be successful, if the student does not engage and displays persistent poor behaviour, the Academy, as a last resort may be forced to permanently exclude.